chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/rebellion.md

 When a player bids spawn tickets to participate while in the effect area of the rebellion leader will the tickets they spent be multiplied.
 This will also affect the prize a player can win on a tile.

-Should the rebellion leader not be king and not participate will their effect area be at the spawn pipe for the queue, affecting every bid made that spawns the player in the queue itself.
+Should the rebellion leader not be king and also not be in a tile's guaranteed slots will their effect area be located at the bottom of the queue, applying the multiplier to any tickets a player bids for this tile while not already being in the guaranteed slots (Outside the effect radius).

 ### Point gaps